 4. Wear Sunglasses

-This tip is about more than great summer style.
-The skin around your eyes is especially susceptible to sun damage because it is so thin and delicate.
+This tip is about more than a great summer style.
+The skin around your eyes is especially susceptible to sun damage because it is thin and delicate.
 Sunscreen isn’t enough.
 You need a physical barrier between your eye area and the UV rays.
 Sunglasses also prevent you from squinting in the sunlight, reducing the incidence of new fine lines.

 No one likes to think about the negative side effects of having fun outdoors, but following these four tips is a necessary evil if you want to preserve your skin.
 Regularly see your dermatologist and take those few extra minutes to smooth on your sunscreen before you grab your shades and head to the beach.
 In ten years, your skin will thank you!